The school curriculum

 How our Computing curriculum is designed

-Our Computing curriculum is sculpted by the National Curriculum as well as a Switched on Computing by Rising Stars.
+We follow the National Curriculum for Computing.
+We have created a bespoke curriculum map, drawing on resources from Rising Stars Switched On Computing, Kapow Computing and Teach Computing.
 Computing lessons are taught discretely.
-Pupils have opportunities to use and apply their skills across the curriculum for example through research.
+Pupils also have opportunities to use and apply their skills across the curriculum for example through research.
 All Computing units have a particular focus on IT, Computer Science or Digital Literacy.

 Pupils at Maryland will…

 - Learn how to keep themselves safe online by discussing this in lessons, assemblies and workshops

 - Master basic skills such as typing and navigating the internet

 - Leave school with the confidence to use G Suite to present and organise their learning

 - Learn to code for a purpose, including using Makey Makeys Micro:bits and robots